 We do not have much information on Argentine shirts and shirt-like gaments.
 We see Argentine boys wearing shirts and blouses just like boys in Europe and America.
 And we see the same styles and convntions as those countries.
 We see all the same styles, both blouses and shirts and detachable and detached collars.
 The styles, chronologies, and conventions seem virtually identical.
 We do not know of any unique Argentine styles.
 We do not have a lot if unformation on shirt-like garmnts, but hope to learn more as we expabd this section.

 We note Argentine boys wearing all the different types of pants.
-We do not have any information on the 18th century, butpresumably boys wore knee beeeches.
-Wih the asvent of photography we have much more informstion beginning in the mid-19th century.
-We see boiys wearing knee pnts, bloomer knickers, and long pants.
+We do not have any information on the 18th century, but presumably boys wore knee beeeches.
+We have no information on the early-19th century, but we suspect boys began wearing long pants as part of skeleton suits as ws the casein Europe.
+We do not have any Argentine paintings in our archive of these early period.
+Wih the advent of photography we have some informstion beginning in the mid-19th century, althoughh our 19th century archive is limited.
+We see boys wearing knee pants, bloomer knickers, and long pants.
 We also see knickers, but they were much less common than in America.
-By the 20th century we see many boys wearing short pants.
+By the 20th century we have a more extensive photographic record.
+We still see knee pants, knickers, and long pants.
+We begin to see short pants in the early-20th century.
+Thy were common in the mod-20th century.
+There were, howevr, social-class conventions.
 They seem styled much like the shorts worn in Europe.
 This continued after World War II.
 We see boys dressed like English boys with sjort pants and knee socks, but we believe this tended to be boys from affluent families.
 Some schools had English-looking uniforms.
-We se American style becoming increasingly important including jeans, especially by the 1970s.
-And pants as well as other garments sem tohave fewer social class destinctions.
+We see long pants and American style becoming increasingly important including jeans, especially by the 1970s.
+And pants as well as other garments seem tohave fewer social class destinctions.

 Argentine children have worn a wide range of hosiery over time.
 We see long stockings, knee socks, three-quarter socks, and ankle socks as well as other trends.
 Long stockings were not as common as in northern Europe and North America, probably because of the important Itsalian and Spanish influence in Argentina.
 We do see Argentine children wearing knee socks, We also note some children not wearing socks. three-qurter socks very commonly.
 The popularity of the different types of hosiery have varied over time, to an extent following basically European fashion trends.
 There were also gender and age conventions which varied over time.

 We do not yet have much information on Argentinr boys foowea in the 19th century.
 We see a lot of boys wearing hightop shoes in the early 20th century.
-We begin to see low-cut shoes in the 1920s abd they were common by the 0s.
+We begin to see low-cut shoes in the 1920s and they were common by the 3s.
 We see a few boys wearing closed-toe sandals, but they were not very common.
+We most see mostly leather shoes into the 1960s.
+Sneakers began to bcome popular in the 1970s.

 Navigate the Boys' Historical Clothing Web Site: